Roofing Contractor in Lowell, OH

 Roof Replacement in Lowell

 Many Lowell homes are on their second or third roof system, and the deck under current shingles may carry patched sections, deteriorated underlayment, or original boards from the canal era that were never fully replaced in earlier work.
 Deck assessment comes first.
 Platinum evaluates the full substrate before any new material goes down, and Class 4 impact-rated shingles are available on every replacement, with documentation most homeowner insurers accept for a premium discount.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Lowell

 Flashing failure at pipe boots, chimney bases, and ridge vents is the most common repair need across Lowell's housing stock, and catching it early is the difference between a repair bill and a replacement bill.
 Early work limits the damage.
 Water entering through a failed pipe boot or a cracked chimney counter-flashing tracks along framing and sheathing before it shows anywhere on the interior, accumulating concealed damage in the wall cavity long before a ceiling stain appears.
 Repairing the failure point stops that progression before it becomes structural.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Lowell

 Standing seam metal is a natural match for the steep-pitch canal-era structures along lower Market and Main, where longevity and low maintenance matter more than they do on a flat-profile ranch.
 Metal outlasts asphalt.
 A standing seam installation on a Lowell home eliminates the granule loss and thermal fatigue that make aging asphalt a recurring cost, and the profile holds up through the Ohio Valley's freeze-thaw cycles without the tab cracking that shortens shingle life on northern-facing roof planes.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Lowell

 Cats Creek enters the Muskingum River at Lowell, and rain events large enough to push either waterway draw on the same storm systems that move heavy rainfall off the hillsides above the village and through every gutter run on the residential blocks.
 Drainage capacity matters here.
 Platinum fabricates seamless gutters on site to the exact run length of each home, eliminating the seam joints that fail first under high-volume conditions on sectional systems.
 Gutters cut and hung on the same day move water from the roof edge to grade without the overflow that drives damage into fascia boards, soffits, and foundation walls on Lowell's older homes.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Lowell

 Ohio gives homeowners one year from the date of a storm event to file an insurance claim, and that window runs from the event date regardless of whether damage has been documented.
 Act before it closes.
 Platinum accompanies Lowell homeowners through every adjuster walkthrough, and on both older canal-era builds and mid-century ranch stock, adjusters frequently miss flashing failures at chimney bases and failed pipe boot seals because neither produces obvious surface damage visible from the ground.
 A contractor present during the walkthrough documents those conditions before they are written out of the settlement.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Lowell